konyomba/alx-low_level_programming/0x00-hello_world/README.md

 In addition to the two files,the file 2-assembler contains a script that generates the assembly code of a C code and saves it in an output file
-File 3-name contains a script that compiles a C file and creates an executable named cisfun 4-puts.c is a c program that prints "Programming is like building a multilingual puzzle" using the function puts()
+File 3-name contains a script that compiles a C file and creates an executable named cisfun 4-puts.c is a c program that prints "Programming is like building a multilingual puzzle" using the function puts() The file 5-printf.c depicts how the printf function can be used to print text